-To program Panel piezo alarm, do the following:
+To program panel piezo alarm, do the following:

 - 1. Enter the System programming menu. - 2.
 Scroll up/down to Siren options, then press Enter. - 3.
-Scroll up/down to Panel piezo alrm, then press Enter. - 4.
-The current value of this option now flashes (On or Off). - 5.
-Scroll up/down to the desired value, then press Enter. - 6.
-Press STATUS repeatedly to exit.
+Scroll up/down to Panel piezo alarm, then press Enter. - 4.
+The current value of this option now flashes.
+Scroll up/down to toggle this option on/off, then press Enter. - 5.
+Press Status repeatedly to exit.